-Australia was the first country in the world to impose uniform national all-age mandatory bicycle helmet legislation, beginning in 1990.
-Western Australia commenced police enforcement of the law on July 1, 1992.
+Australia was the first country in the world to introduce uniform national all-age mandatory bicycle helmet legislation, beginning in 1990.
+Western Australia (WA) commenced police enforcement of the law on July 1, 1992.

-The chart and table below show Australian adult cycling participation (18yo+ and 15yo+) from November 1993, just over a year after the final mandatory helmet law was enforced in Australia, and 2013/14 - according to the Population Survey Monitor and Participation in Sport and Physical Recreation surveys published by the Australian Bureau of Statistics.
+The chart and table below show Australian adult cycling participation (18yo+ and 15yo+) between November 1993 (just over a year after the final mandatory helmet law was enforced) and 2013/14 - according to the Population Survey Monitor and Participation in Sport and Physical Recreation surveys published by the Australian Bureau of Statistics.